Songfacts®: You can leave comments about the song at the bottom of the page.

 Marcy Levy, one of Clapton's backup singers, wrote this with him and sang on it.
 She toured with Bob Seger before joining Clapton's band in 1973.
 In 1988, Levy, using the name Marcella Detroit, joined former Bananarama singer Siobhan Fahey to form Shakespear's Sister.

-In this song, Clapton tries to convince a girl to hang out in bed with him instead of leaving.
+In this song, Clapton tries to convince a girl to hang out with him in bed instead of leaving.
 The song is not typical of Clapton's work, which is often based on The Blues.

 Eric Clapton once had his hand slammed in a car door by a member of the band The Blues Project.
 As told in Al Kooper's Backstage Passes and Backstabbing Bastards